-If a child has amassed three morning break time behavioural discussions in a term or where the very serious offences (e.g. acts of physical violence) are committed.
-Parents will be informed and the child will have a 20-minute lunchtime detention with the Head of Pre-Prep or Key-Stage Coordinator.
+If a child has amassed three morning break time behavioural discussions in a term or where serious offences are committed.
+Parents will be informed and the child will have a 10-minute lunchtime detention with the Head of Pre-Prep or Key-Stage Coordinator.
 Following on from this detention the child will have a behaviour monitoring chart that will be completed every day and sent home for the parents to sign.
 The Head of Pre-Prep or Key-Stage Coordinator will monitor and provide additional pastoral support where needed.